arand013/read-me-generator/ReadME.md

 1. Open terminal

+2. cd into the develop folder

-2. Run & Test by typing in the develop folder "node index.js"
+3. Run & Test by typing "node index.js"

-3. Answer the prompts that follow
+4. Answer the prompts that follow

-4. On success a README.md will be generated.
+5. On success a README.md will be generated.

 ## Contribution
 node index.js